drausg/xainn/README.md

 # Usage
 Set up jupyter-notebook / jupyter-lab so that the libraries are loaded in.
 This can be done by creating a conda/python environment with the prerequisites, activating that environment and then running jupyter.
 Once the jupyter-notebook instance is running, open XAINN.ipynb and run each block one at a time, starting from the top.

+The training of models is not mandatory.
+At the bottom of the jupyter notebook, there is a short code snippet to import models into pre-existing ones.
+Do define models 1, 2 and 3 if you wish to use them, and then override their weights using the code snippet.
+Do note that the path may not be correct, and may require fixing.
+The model weights are found in the root directory of this repository (named Model X_2.pth).

+To obtain SHAP, LIME and Callback images, remember to run the snippets above and below "Train and Test functions" section AFTER importing the models.
+The hooks are detached upon model import.

+To get a batch of images, run the block batch = next(iter(test_dataloader)) images, _ = batch

+To get callbacks from that batch of images, run testsingleSet(images, _, model1, loss_fn)
+  testsingleSet(images, _, model2, loss_fn)
+  testsingleSet(images, _, model3, loss_fn)

+The function definitions are a bit over the place, but the majority of them can be found at the bottom of the document.
+The plotting functions can also save the images directly using the flag "saving = True" and giving a filename.